aditijorapur/cs131/a2/README.md

 # Count of File Types in a Directory

 ## What the command does
-The `countfile.bash` script counts the number of files of each type (based on file extensions) in a given directory.
+The `countfile.sh` script counts the number of files of each type (based on file extensions) in a given directory.
 It loops through the files in the directory, identifies their extensions, and displays the count for each type.The files without any extensions are ignored.

 ## When this command is useful
 - Determine the distribution of each file in a directory.